 One thing to note about Washington State Marriage Licenses: make sure that you apply and obtain your license more than three days before your marriage ceremony.
 Washington requires a three day waiting period after you obtain your license before you are able to use it.
 So if you are getting married on Christmas Eve (December 24th) you want to make sure you have your license in hand no later than December 21st!
 I always suggest getting it a couple of weeks up to a month before the big day!

-One of the MOST important things to plan and prepare for when you elope at Mount Rainier (or just whenever you go to visit) is to understand and follow the Leave No Trace Principles.
+One of the MOST important things to prepare for when you elope at Mount Rainier is to follow the Leave No Trace Principles.
 The LNT – Center for Outdoor Ethics is an organization that created a simple set of principle to learn about to help you enjoy your favorite outdoor locations while also being sure to take care of it and preserve it for years to come!
-We all love visiting these outdoor locations and I bet many of you would love to take future generations there as well, so this is how we do it!
+We all love visiting these outdoor locations and I bet many of you would love to take future generations there as well.
+So, here’s how you do it!
 Here are the 7 Leave No Trace Principles and how they can be utilized in an Elopement setting:

-- Plan Ahead & Prepare: This may seem like a given, but it is VERY important to plan ahead of time a prepare for the environment you will be in!
+This may seem like a given, but it is VERY important to prepare for the environment you will be in!
 An example of this is checking to make sure the location you want to visit is opened for visitors, and hiking/camping is permitted.
-The North Cascades in Washington closes in certain areas when snow hits the ground, so make sure you don’t plan an elopement up there in the winter!
-At Mount Rainier, many places stay open through the winter, but it is very important to double-check weather conditions, location openings and be ready to change plans quickly if Mother Nature decides to make it unsafe to travel!
+The North Cascades closes in certain areas when snow hits the ground, so make sure you don’t plan an elopement up there in the winter!
+At Mount Rainier, many places stay open through the winter, but it is very important to double-check weather conditions and be ready to change plans quickly if it’s unsafe to travel!

-- Travel & Camp on Durable Surfaces: If you are wanting to do a multi-day elopement adventure or camp before/after your elopement, it is important to utilize designated camping areas around Mount Rainier National Park.
+If you are wanting to do a multi-day elopement adventure or camp before/after your elopement, it is important to utilize designated camping areas around Mount Rainier National Park.
 There are four distinct campgrounds around MRNP and you can learn more about their specific rules and availability here.
-When you use the designated campgrounds around the park you are preventing things like plant damage and destruction, as well as keeping yourself safe in areas that wildlife is less likely to be around.
+When you use the designated campgrounds, you are preventing things like plant damage and destruction.
+You’re also keeping yourself safe in areas that wildlife is less likely to be around.

-- Dispose of Waste Properly: I wish this portion of Leave No Trace was more obvious, but it is SO important to remember.
+I wish this portion of Leave No Trace was more obvious, but it is SO important to remember.
 On a normal hike, you might just think of things like remembering to pick up your granola bar wrappers, water bottles, or body waste (you gotta do what you gotta do hehe) but there are some things that are elopement-specific to keep in mind!
-For example, if you decide you want to do a champagne pop (I would recommend a sparkling water pop to protect the foliage) make sure that you pack with you the metal cage and go find the cork after it pops!
-If petals fall off of your bouquet you should also pack those out with you, especially if they are not a native plant of the area.
+For example, if you want to do a champagne pop (I would recommend a sparkling water pop to protect the foliage) make sure that you pack with you the metal cage and go find the cork after it pops!
+If petals fall off of your bouquet, you should also pack those out with you.
+Especially if they are not a native plant of the area!

-- Leave What You Find: In many areas of Mount Rainier you will find unique foliage like bright rainbows of wildflowers and as tempting as it is to want to pick one and take it home DON’T!
-The wildflowers up on Rainier are incredibly fragile and can take multiple decades to recover from being picked or stomped on by hikers.
+In many areas of Mount Rainier, you will find unique foliage.
+As tempting as it is to want to pick one and take it home, DON’T!
+The wildflowers on Rainier are incredibly fragile and can take multiple decades to recover from being picked.
 If there is something you find incredibly beautiful and you don’t want to forget it, take a picture!
 That way you can keep it visually in your mind without harming the foliage.

-- Minimize Campfire Impact: Long story short, if there isn’t a human-made fire pit put in place by the Park Services, DON’T MAKE A FIRE.
+Long story short, if there isn’t a fire pit put in place by the Park Services, DON’T MAKE A FIRE.
 Mount Rainier provides closed fire grates at some of their campgrounds for overnight camp use but besides that, just DON’T do it.

-- Respect Wildlife: This section is pretty obvious, but please don’t try to become best friends with little squirrels or giant bears.
+This is pretty obvious, but please don’t try to become best friends with little squirrels or giant bears.
 Just don’t do it.
 I would love to have you come home in one piece after your elopement!

-- Be Considerate of Other Visitors: Being considerate of other visitors can look like a few different things; making sure your elopement doesn’t happen on a spot on the hike that people can’t get around, avoiding blaring super loud music, as well as keeping your voice level at a decent level.
-Although it is a very special day for you and your partner during your elopement, the other hikers and visitors are valuable as well, and we would like them to have a pleasant experience as well!
+Being considerate of other visitors can look like a few different things.
+First off, making sure your elopement doesn’t happen on a spot on the hike that people can’t get around.
+Avoid blaring super loud music, as well as keeping your voice level at a decent level.
+Although it’s a very special day for you and your partner, the other visitors are valuable as well.
+And we would like them to have a pleasant experience as well!

 The magic that is present on Mount Rainier is truly one of the most incredible things I’ve experienced, and I would love to help plan your big day for you and your partner on this majestic mountain.
-I hope that this blog helped give you an overview of some of the important things to consider when planning your elopement!
-You can hop over to my contact page on the bottom of my website if you are ready to plan your big adventure.
+I hope this blog gave you an overview of the important things to consider when planning your elopement!
+You can hop over to my contact page if you’re ready to plan your big adventure.

 Below you’ll find an elopement that I got to officiate and second shoot for Works by Sarah Jane Photography.
 D + A flew up from Texas to experience the beauty of the Pacific Northwest while they tied the knot, and it was so much fun!!
 Enjoy!